gbarrene/SDL_KNX/README.md

 - Go to the /home/pi/Documents directory in the shell.
 - Make sure to be connected to the internet of the lab and to have the right tomezone setted.
 - Clone the repository and enter into the repository file.
 - Use the command `bash Python_install_setup.sh` to launch all the instalation process.
-It will update the pi, install all the programm needed and launch the applications.
+It will update the pi, install all the program needed and launch the applications.
 - Go in your router settings on a web browser on (192.168.1.1) and set a fixed local IP for the pi.
 It must be 192.168.1.10 for the node-red to be working.
 If you choose another one, you will need to change the url in the Node-Red node that do the http request.
+- Now go to your web browser and type in 192.168.1.10:1880/ui and you should arrive on an interface to control the lights.

-### Install list:
+## Install list:
 ### Python Modules List:
 - KNX.ip
 - Flask